-Apartment fire leads investigators to alleged meth lab near Germantown
+Apartment fire leads investigators to alleged meth lab in Shelby County

 SHELBY COUNTY, Tenn. — Authorities say a fire in an apartment in southeast Shelby County led to the discovery of a meth lab and the arrest of a 20-year-old man who lived there.